Las Vegas Workers' Compensation Lawyer

 If you need specialized care, then the provider of this type of service must have a license.
 Your employer will not pay for unlicensed medical treatment.

-Nevada has strict laws which govern the actions which employers can take against injured workers.
-Your employer cannot fire you, demote you or reduce your pay because of the injury.
+Nevada has strict laws that govern the actions that employers can take against injured workers.
+Your employer cannot fire you, demote you, or reduce your pay because of the injury.

 The cost of hiring a workers’ comp lawyer in Nevada depends on the seriousness and complexity of your case.
 In some cases, it may be less expensive to hire a lawyer than to try and handle things on your own.
 The fees for an experienced lawyer are reasonable when you consider that having an attorney can make all the difference in making sure that you are treated fairly.